 - Register for classes and pay the $100 WSC Enrollment Deposit

-- Submit an Academic Paper for waiver of Graduate Theological Writing (optional)
+- Submit an Academic Paper for waiver of Graduate Theological Writing (optional, prior to first fall semester)

 - Attend the New Student Orientation and Reception

-1) Review Summer and Fall course schedules below and important dates to the right:
+1) Review Winter and Spring course schedules below and important dates to the right:

 2) Review the Degree Program layout for your program.
 The degree program listed in your student profile in Populi is the program you provided on your application.
 If you decide to pursue a different degree program, you will need to send a request for us to change it.